 ./install_MosekServer --inplace \ --port $PORT \ --mosekdir ../../.. \ --database-resource "host=/var/run/postgresql user=$USER dbname=$DBNAME sslmode=disable" \ --ssl ../etc/Mosek/ssl \ --mode gui

 The Web GUI is not be available in HTTP mode, i.e. without encryption.
 The Web GUI provides role management, in particular creating users and generating their access tokens.
-When submitting a job the user should provide their access token through the parameter
+When submitting a job the user should provide their access token.

 To enable job submission by anonymous users specify